-Annual Fee Offsets
+Amex Gold Review: Annual Fee

-- Cheesecake Factory
+- The Cheesecake Factory

 - Shake Shack (only at participating locations)

 However, when you read the fine print, you’ll find that Amex’s generosity has limitations.

 While this probably won’t affect most people, 4x points earnings are only at U.S. supermarkets.
-More painfully, supermarket earning is capped at $25,000 per year; spending beyond this threshold credits just one point per dollar.
+More painfully, supermarket earnings are capped at $25,000 per year; spending beyond this threshold credits just one point per dollar.

-3x on airfare also has a loophole: travel purchased from online travel agencies (like Expedia, Vayama or Priceline) is excluded.
+The 3x on airfare also has a loophole: travel purchased from online travel agencies (like Expedia, Vayama, or Priceline) is excluded.
 You must purchase airfare directly from the airlines or from American Express Travel in order to be eligible for the 3x rate.
 Given that the best fares are often sold by online travel agencies, this is a significant limitation.

 Foreign Transaction Fee

-If an item you buy is damaged, stolen or lost within 120 days, you can be reimbursed.
+If an item you buy is damaged, stolen, or lost within 120 days, you can be reimbursed.
 The maximum you can get reimbursed is $10k per occurrence and $50k per year.

-Note that for residents of New York, Indiana, Guam, Puerto Rico, and the Northern Mariana Islands, coverage duration is 90 days.
+Note that for residents of New York, Indiana, Guam, Puerto Rico, and the Northern Mariana Islands, the coverage duration is 90 days.

 According to Amex, “If you try to return an eligible item within 90 days from the date of purchase and the merchant won’t take it back, American Express may refund the full purchase price excluding shipping and handling, up to $300 per item, up to a maximum of $1,000 per calendar year per Card account, if you purchased it entirely with your eligible American Express® Card.
 Purchases must be made in the U.S. or its territories.”
+Terms apply.

-Car Rental Insurance
+Amex Gold Card Car Rental Insurance

 Amex offers its standard secondary car rental insurance.
 This is comparable to MasterCard but is more limited than Visa.